 The 2026-27 NCERT keeps Class 12 English Chapter 8 Flamingo Prose: Going Places by A.R.
-Barton intact, with the full back-of-chapter exercise set (4 Understanding-the-Text questions, 2 Talking-about-the-Text prompts, 10 in-text Think-as-You-Read items spread across three sets, 5 Working-with-Words expressions, 5 Noticing-Form sentences and a Thinking-about-Language vocabulary task).
-The chapter contributes 6 to 8 marks to the Class 12 English Core Board exam.
+Barton intact, with its full back-of-chapter exercise set: 4 Understanding-the-Text questions, 2 Talking-about-the-Text prompts, 10 in-text Think-as-You-Read items, 5 Working-with-Words expressions, 5 Noticing-Form sentences and a Thinking-about-Language task.
+The chapter carries 6 to 8 marks in the Board exam.
 This page hosts the Solutions PDF and a sample 6-mark walk-through.

 • CBSE Weightage: 6 to 8 marks (typically one long answer plus a short answer)